-The draft Commonwealth Environmental Impact Assessment (EIS) and Victorian Environment Effects Statement (EES) is now on public exhibition.
-Click here to view the EIS/EES.
+The draft Commonwealth Environmental Impact Assessment (EIS) and Victorian Environment Effects Statement (EES) was on public exhibition and can be found here.

 Environmental assessment